 Have you ever sat in front of your DJ equipment wondering where to start when planning a DJ set or routine?
 Do you feel like you keep making the same mixes repeatedly?
 Do you need some inspiration to help you start thinking creatively about music?
-We’re here to give you some starting points and help you get inspired!
+Here’s how to prepare for a DJ set, so you can feel inspired and ready to make some amazing mixes.

 Planning a DJ Set